Adobada: New Mexico

 Another version is found in central New Mexico.
-Chunks of pork are dipped in milk and rolled in a dry rub of red chili con pellejo, garlic powder, salt, and cumin.
+Chunks of pork are dipped in milk and rolled in a dry rub of red chile con pellejo, garlic powder, salt, and cumin.
 These are tossed into a large fry pot with chicharrones and deep fried until crisp on the outside and tender and succulent inside.

 Mexico

 In certain states in Mexico, carne adobada refers to marinated pork meat.
 It is a very common ingredient for tacos, in the area of Colima, Jalisco and Michoacán states.
 In some parts of the state of Guerrero, it is known as "carne enchilada" which means chili dressed meat.
 In the "Huasteca" area (San Luis Potosí, Tampico, Veracruz and Hidalgo) it may be called "cecina enchilada".
 Cecina stands for the thin cut steaks.
 Most of the Mexican variations of adobada use guajillo or chipotle chiles for the marinade, both of which can be hot and spicy.

 The combination of spices, chiles, and vinegar used for the marinade is called "adobo".
 Numerous recipes and regional variations for the adobo seasoning impart different flavors to carne adobada.
 Many carne adobada recipes from Mexico use the spices allspice, cinnamon, cloves, bay leaf, and/or nutmeg, which are not typically used in the New Mexico-style dish.